Lung Cancer: Surgery

 What to expect after surgery

 You will wake up in a recovery room.
 You will be watched closely by healthcare providers.
 You will be given medicine to treat pain.
 You will likely stay in the hospital for several days.
 How long you stay will depend on the type of surgery you have.
 People who have VATS can often go home sooner than those who have a thoracotomy.
-This is because they have smaller incisions that can usually heal faster.
+This is because they have smaller incisions that can often heal faster.

 After surgery you will have follow-up appointments with your surgeon and other healthcare providers.
 Make sure to keep your appointments.
 If you have any problems or concerns, contact your healthcare team.